zlee1/ClimateProtection/README.md

 If you are just interested in exploring the maps themselves without messing with the code, the `html_maps` directory contains HTML files for all of the maps.
 Opening the files in a web browser will allow you to view and fully interact with them.

 ## Topics
-This project looks into many different aspects of climate change and there are plans to cover much more.
+This project looks into many different aspects of climate change and there are plans to cover more.
 Currently, there are maps for the following:
 - Climate Change Protection Index (https://en.wikipedia.org/wiki/Climate_Change_Performance_Index)
 - Greenhouse Gas Emissions per Capita
 - Methane Emissions per Capita